tzachbon/Lecture---Complex-Form-Made-Easy-Angular-/README.md

   }
 ```

-## This is that easy.
+## It's that easy.

-# Now let's go to more complex stuff
+# Now let's move on to more complex stuff

 ### Async validators

 Async validators are exactly like custom validators but they return Promise or Observable with the same format.

 I made a function for demo proposes that behave like api end point and returns an observable which is boolean.
-If the username is included or not.
+Basically it says if the username already exists or not.

 Now let's build the custom async validator.